danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 The same goes here.
-This protocol implements `perform(onCollection:)`, but does so serially instead of concurrently.
-If you implement it, you therefore only have to implement `perform(onBatch:)`.
-It's interchangeable with `ConcurrentCollectionBatchOperation`.
+This protocol implements `perform(onCollection:)`, but serially instead of concurrently.
+If you implement it, you only have to implement `perform(onBatch:)` to determine how each batch of items should be handled.

+This operation is interchangeable with `ConcurrentCollectionBatchOperation`, since they share the same external interface.

-This gives you a lot of flexibility.
+This approach gives you a lot of flexibility.
 You can call all collection operations the same way, and can easily make them behave differently by replacing which protocols they implement.

 ## Final improvements

 With these new operations in place, we can simplify the coordinators we implemented earlier.

-Looking at their code, it's obvious that they share a bunch of logic with the operations we just implemented.
+Looking at the code, it's obvious that they share a bunch of logic with the operations we just created.
 This means that we could describe them in another way:

 ```swift
 public class ConcurrentOperationCoordinator: OperationCoordinator, ConcurrentCollectionItemOperation {